 But the dropout Millennials are right: “You don’t need to be bored at work.”
 With pandemic lockdowns, she sees “a very different mindset about work”.
 The digital nomads have given us several lessons that non-nomads can bring home, the researchers argue.
 For instance, “How can you make your home a place that is hospitable to doing work?”

 “Even academics, especially male academics I have noticed, want to escape their families and be in the office all the time,” says Woldoff.
 “But you can’t burn a candle at your office.
 You can’t have your dog at your office.
-You can’t play loud music at your office, or music you may want at your office.
+You can’t play loud music at your office, or music you may want, at your office.
 I exercise between my work spurts in way that I would be uncomfortable doing at work.
 Instead of taking a shower first thing in the day I may take a relaxing shower between two work springs.”
 She now tries to pace her day in a way that makes the flow of her work pleasurable.
-But she admits some people might find the office day and its encounters with other people what they want from daily life.
+But she admits some people might find the office day and its encounters with other people to be what they want from daily life.

 A need to get out into nature

 At the same time, nomads will often plan to work when they are most productive, saving their worst hours for email and administrative tasks.
 But non-nomads might find it difficult to organize.
-Others take a meaningful break, “not eating a salad salad at your desk”.
+Others take a meaningful break, “not eating a salad at your desk”.
 Find a neighbour “who you really like” and take a walk together, she advises, if you don’t want to do something on your own to rejuice your energy.
 “Get out in nature and use that time in a way you wouldn’t normally be able to do in an office.”
 Some people say they can do that in their office, but she finds that is usually not so.